Alexander Povetkin: Povetkin vs. Hunter

 The fight began at a furious pace as Hunter came out fast and rocked Povetkin multiple times in the first round.
 The two relatively small heavyweights traded hooks and did not hang around before jumping in close.
 Hunter's speed continued to trouble Povetkin in the second as he wobbled the Russian again, who stood firm and refused to wilt early on.
 Povetkin appeared to have somewhat weathered the storm by the third and fourth rounds as Hunter's punches had less of an effect on him and he returned fire with shots of his own.
 The tables turned for a moment in the fifth as Povektin rocked Hunter with a left hook.
 The 31-year-old staggered backwards and was seemingly kept up by the ropes, though no knockdown was given.
 Action died down slightly in the sixth but reignited in the seventh as both men traded in the middle of the ring and appeared to hurt one another with their respective power punches.
 As the bout drew deeper into the second half, the pair simply could not maintain the pace of some of their earlier exchanges and things became scrappy at times.
 Hunter appeared to be landing the cleaner shots, catching Povetkin as he came charging forwards before utilising his own effective aggression.
 By the tenth, Povetkin appeared to have expended all of his energy and in the eleventh he began to grab hold of Hunter while being repeatedly caught with right hands.
 Come the final session, the result seemed to be heading in the American's favour, but his lackluster efforts in the last minutes proved to cost him as the result was read out as a split decision draw: 115–113 Povetkin, 115–113 Hunter, and 114–114 draw.
 Hunter said post-fight: "I don't make the scores so there's nothing I can say on it.
 I think I've done enough, but obviously the judges didn't think so, I hope I get the chance to fight him again."
 Povetkin replied: "I think it was a 50/50 fight.
 Absolutely, I will do it again for sure."

 Povetkin vs. Whyte

 Povetkin was scheduled to face WBC interim heavyweight champion Dillian Whyte on 2 May 2020, however, due to the COVID-19 pandemic the date was pushed back to 22 August.
 Whyte, installed as the pre-fight betting favourite, started off well and controlled the fight in the first four rounds, knocking Povetkin down twice in the fourth.
 However, 30 seconds into the following round, Povetkin landed an uppercut which left Whyte laid flat on his back, prompting the referee to call a halt to the contest.
-With a knockout of the year contender, Povetkin was announced the winner of the bout by fifth-round technical knockout.
+With a knockout of the year contender, Povetkin was announced the winner of the bout by fifth-round knockout.
 According to official viewing figures, the fight accumulated 222,000 PPV buys on Sky Sports Box Office.